drJanW/NewTimers/lib/ContextManager20251023/CalendarREADME.md

 1. The context manager reads calendar metadata from CSV files stored in `sdroot/` on boot and then once per hour via `cb_loadCalendar()`.
 If the clock is not seeded yet (no valid date), the loader retries after one minute until time is available.
 The files are never modified on-device; they are maintained offline (Excel generator to follow).
 2. `cb_loadCalendar()` scans only for today’s entry, caches the matching data, and fires the actions on every pass.
 Duplicate triggers within the same day are acceptable for now.
-3. No dedicated `cb_calendarDaily()` timer remains.
-The hourly loader handles both detection and triggering, offering a safer recovery path if the SD content changes or the device reboots mid-day.

 ### CSV layout